-The Sheikh Zayed Mosque in Abu Dhabi is the largest mosque in the UAE and the seventh largest mosque in the world — it features 82 domes, 24 carat gold chandeliers, the world’s largest hand knotted carpet and can accomodate up to 40.000 persons.
+The Sheikh Zayed Mosque in Abu Dhabi is the largest mosque in the UAE and the seventh largest mosque in the world — it features 82 domes, 24-carat gold chandeliers, the world’s largest hand-knotted carpet, and can accommodate up to 40.000 people.

-This architectural beauty was meant not only as a place of prayer for Muslims, but also as a true gem for all visitors to Abu Dhabi.
-Sheikh Zayed imagined a place of worship that would help people come together, and understand and see Islam as a religion that has a message of peace, tolerance and diversity.
-This diversity is also reflected by the architects’ choices for the project, as they managed to bring together designers, features, materials and suppliers from nearly every corner of the globe.
+Sheikh Zayed idea was to unite all the social layers of the Islamic world inside a Mosque that would be considered a work of art and modernism at the same time.
+Sheikh Zayed imagined a place of worship that would help people come together, and understand Islam as a religion with messages of peace, tolerance, and diversity.
+This diversity is reflected by many design choices, as the architects managed to bring together materials and suppliers from nearly every corner of the globe.

 The mosque has a total of 82 large round domes with 7 different sizes, all inspired by the Badshahi Mosque of Lahore, Pakistan, and for their construction were used marbles from Aquabiana and Biano (Italy), Prilep (Macedonia), Makrana (India).

-The beautiful mosaics were made with blue lapis lazuli red agate, transparent violet of amethyst, iridescent blues, greens and purples of abalone shell, and creamy white mother of pearl.
-The gorgeous floral pattern is repeated on the qibla wall, but with color modulation, in order to avoid reducing the worshippers’ concentration during prayers.
+The beautiful mosaics were made with blue lapis lazuli red agate, transparent violet of amethyst, iridescent blues, greens and purples of abalone shell, and creamy white pearl.
+The gorgeous floral pattern is repeated on the qibla wall, but with colour modulation, in order to avoid distracting worshippers during prayers.

 The luxurious carpet with its specially designed patterns took the women of Khorasan in Iran 2 years to weave from New Zealand wool.
 The specialist carpet makers were flown to Abu Dhabi to join it all together as the largest carpet in the world (5,700 square meters).